devosoft/Empirical/paper.md

 With Emscripten, a single core code base can serve double duty.

 Empirical amplifies the potential of Emscripten by fleshing out the rudimentary interface Emscripten exposes for interacting with browser elements.
-At the lowest level, Empirical provides tools that facilitate convenient data transfer back and forth between C++ code and the WebAssembly runtime.
+At the lowest level, Empirical provides tools that facilitate convenient data transfer back and forth between C++ code and the Web Assembly runtime.
 On top of this, Empirical provides an object-oriented framework that wraps DOM elements (_e.g.,_ `<button>`, `<div>`, `<canvas>`, etc.) to easily control them and react to their HTML events from within C++ code.
 This facility relieves users of bookkeeping for JavaScript resources or even writing any JavaScript by hand, which is particularly useful for those without web programming domain expertise.
 At a still higher level of abstraction, Empirical packages pre-configured, pre-styled collections of DOM elements as prefabricated widgets (configuration managers, collapsible read-outs, modal messages, etc.).